shubhendra-tomar/Capstone_Casting_Agency/README.md

 The Casting Agency models a company that is responsible for creating movies and actors for those movies.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

+## Motivation

+In modern world seeing everything in digital mode motivated me to build an API to help casting process online.

 ## Casting Agency Specifications

 ### Models